CryKitty/crykitty.github.io/README.md

 Welcome!
-This is a basic site documenting my gaming history and thoughts.
-I maintain a spreadsheet containing a list of games I've played with various bits of data on each of those games, including how long I played them and an overall score I gave it.
+This is a basic site documenting my gaming history and habits.

+I maintain a spreadsheet containing a list of games I've played with various bits of data on each of those games, including (but not limited to) how long I played them and an overall score I gave it.
 I will also be working on individual game reviews and posting them here for games I feel are deserving of such time and thought.

-Please let me know what you think, and joy your visit!
+Please let me know what you think, and enjoy your visit!